CALL FOR A NEW FOOD SYSTEM

 2. STAND FOR RADICAL

 There is no doubt that climate change is having devastating effects on agriculture, drastically depleting yields and rendering masses of farmland obsolete.
 Currently, the sector plays a part in these concerning developments, accounting for nearly 30% of greenhouse gas emissions with meat and dairy, whilst using half of the planet's habitable surface.
 Soil meanwhile has great potential for carbon sequestration.
 If farmers expanded their use of cover crops to all 88 million hectares of US primary cropland, we could cut total emissions from agricultural production by about a sixth in America alone.
 By caring for the planet, regenerative businesses can restore our lands and secure future generations’ rights to abundant and nutritious harvests.
 Responsible sourcing can also mitigate the damaging effects of monoculture such as palm oil and soya production.
-We, the Positive impact community, have the power to save the sector from the ravages of climate change.
+Further, 2 billion smallholders struggle to get by as subsistence farmers.
+These people are on the front lines of climate change.
+We, the Positive impact community, commit to working as a collective, to save the sector from the ravages of climate change and deliver climate justice for all.

 3. TACKLE FOOD SECURITY